MarketWise (NASDAQ:MKTW) Stock Price Down 2.6%

-MKTW has been the topic of a number of research analyst reports.
-Oppenheimer reduced their target price on MarketWise from $10.00 to $5.00 in a report on Tuesday, May 10th.
-Raymond James lowered shares of MarketWise from an “outperform” rating to a “market perform” rating in a report on Friday, March 25th.
-Zacks Investment Research upgraded shares of MarketWise from a “hold” rating to a “buy” rating and set a $3.25 price objective for the company in a research note on Thursday.
-JMP Securities cut their target price on shares of MarketWise from $14.00 to $13.00 and set a “market outperform” rating on the stock in a research note on Thursday, April 7th.
-Finally, UBS Group decreased their price target on shares of MarketWise from $13.00 to $8.00 and set a “buy” rating for the company in a research report on Monday, March 14th.
-Three research analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of $7.97.
+Several research firms recently weighed in on MKTW.
+UBS Group decreased their target price on MarketWise from $13.00 to $8.00 and set a “buy” rating for the company in a research note on Monday, March 14th.
+Needham & Company LLC decreased their target price on MarketWise from $11.00 to $7.00 and set a “buy” rating for the company in a research report on Friday, March 11th.
+JMP Securities cut their price target on MarketWise from $14.00 to $13.00 and set a “market outperform” rating on the stock in a research report on Thursday, April 7th.
+Raymond James downgraded MarketWise from an “outperform” rating to a “market perform” rating in a report on Friday, March 25th.
+Finally, Zacks Investment Research upgraded shares of MarketWise from a “hold” rating to a “buy” rating and set a $3.25 price target for the company in a research note on Thursday.
+Three investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus price target of $7.97.

 About MarketWise (NASDAQ:MKTW)